xeolabs/xeometry-guide/introduction.md

 var bookmark = viewer.getBookmark();
 ```

-We can then load that bookmark again, perhaps even into a different viewer instance, to exactly restore that view \(see [_Bookmarking_](bookmarking.md) for more info\).
+Then we can load that bookmark again, perhaps even into a different viewer instance, to exactly restore that view \(see [_Bookmarking_](bookmarking.md) for more info\).

 ```javascript
 var viewer2 = new xeometry.Viewer();